SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 - Gallery
 - Locations
 - Contact page
-- Thank You page (once user has sucessfully submited the Contact Us form)
+- Thank You page (once user has successfully submitted  the Contact Us form)

 ### Navigation Bar and Footer